alemart/speedy-vision/README.md

 `Speedy.Pipeline.ImageSink(name?: string): SpeedyPipelineNodeImageOutput`

 Creates an image sink with the specified name.
-If unspecified, Speedy will use the name `"image"`.
+If the name is not specified, Speedy will use the name `"image"`.

 ###### Ports